openpond/ai-oracle-x402-template/README.md

-# AI Oracle MCP X402 Template
+# AI Oracle X402 Template

 A template for creating MCP (Model Context Protocol) agents with x402 payment support.
 This project demonstrates how to build AI-powered tools with integrated payment handling using the OpenTool framework.